cysouw/toc-css/README.md

 [Pandoc](https://pandoc.org) is a fabulous system to prepare text and export it to (almost) every format of your liking.
 Pandoc includes an option to add a table of contents, but by default this is just added at the top of the document.
 This Lua filter adds some better layout of the table of contents for HTML documents.

 The filter adds a bit CSS and vanilla Javascript to the HTML output as created by the Pandoc defaults.
 The actual html is not changed in any way.
-If you have not added a title for the table of contents then the title "CONTENTS" is automatically added.
+If you have not added a title for the table of contents then the title "Contents" is automatically added.

 Please note that I am not a very proficient CSS/Javascript programmer.
 I welcome suggestions and improvements!
 The current version was specifically made for a long book with a very complex structure, the current version can be found [here](https://gitcdn.link/repo/cysouw/diathesis/main/cysouwDiathesisManuscript.html) as an example.